boot-sp/boot-sp/doc/src/build_your_own.rst

 `scenario_tree.ScenarioNode` which is not very hard for two stage problems, because there is only one non-leaf node and it must be called "ROOT".
-Node list entries can be entered indididually, by adding an entire variable implicitly including all index values, and/or by using wildcards.
-This is illustrated in the netdes example:
+Node list entries can be entered individually, by adding an entire variable implicitly including all index values, and/or by using wildcards.
+This is illustrated in the ``mpi-sppy`` netdes example:

 ::